lainets/grade-c/README.md

         `-I<GCHECK_INCLUDE_DIR>` is always appended.
         `-std=c++17` is appended if no other standard is specified.

+In addition, it is possible to append a '+' or '-' to add or remove flags from the defaults.
+E.g. `CFLAGS+: -Werror` adds the `-Werror` flag to the default `-std=c99 -g -Wall -Wextra -Wno-missing-field-initializers` flags. `CFLAGS-: -Wall` would then remove the `-Wall` flag from the defaults.
+This only works for options that take a list, i.e. the compilation flags and `includedirs`.

 ## Submitted files

 Submitted files are assumed to be C++ or C files if they end in .cpp or .c, respectively.
 Other files are not compiled.